dsmrreader/dsmr-reader/docs/application.rst

 - The SD card is by far **the weakest link** of this setup and **will** fail you some day.

+- The application will, by default, create a database backup every night.

+ - You can find them in the ``backups`` folder of the application.
+They either have a ``.sql`` or ``.gz`` extension, depending on whether compression is enabled in the backup configuration.
-- The application will, by default, create a backup every night.
-However, as the data is still stored **locally** on your 'vulnerable' SD card, you must export it off your RaspberryPi as well.
+ - However, as the data is still stored **locally** on your 'vulnerable' SD card, you must export it off your RaspberryPi as well.

 - There is an builtin option to have backups synced to your **Dropbox**, *without exposing your Dropbox account and your private files in it*.